cngvng/cngvng.github.io/_posts/2024-11-01-my-journey-ai-agent.md

   - AI Development
 ---

-# My Journey to Becoming an AI Agent Developer

 My path to becoming an AI Agent developer began with a foundation in traditional machine learning and evolved through a series of pivotal learning experiences and research projects.
 Looking back, this journey represents not just a career evolution, but a fundamental shift in how I view the potential of artificial intelligence.

 ## The Academic Foundation